 “We reduced programming times by a 10x factor compared to regular teach pendant programming,” he says.

-Over the years, this confluence of easy-to-use hardware and software inspired the formation of additional startups that could support the growing trend of automation.
+Over the years, this confluence of easy-to-use hardware and software inspired the formation of additional startups that could support the growing trend.
 As an example, the founders behind OnRobot predicted the need for peripherals and end-of-arm tooling early on.
-So, they launched their company to design and build easy-to-use, collaborative hardware and software tools specifically for Universal Robots.
+So, they launched their company to design and build easy-to-use, collaborative hardware and software specifically for UR.

 Kristian Hulgard, general manager of OnRobot’s Americas division, says the company launched its all-electric, collaborative RG2 Gripper in 2014, which was “built out of a garage by two fellows that used to work at Universal Robots.
 Since then, OnRobot now has close to 20 automation products that are brand agnostic, allowing them to be deployed on any robot.

-“When it first launched, the idea that you could just plug and play a gripper and then rely on software to control it instead of compressed air and valves was quite alien to people,” Hulgard says.
+“When it first launched, the idea that you could just use a plug-and-play gripper and then rely on software to control it instead of compressed air and valves was quite alien to people,” Hulgard says.
 “OnRobot’s founders were visionaries – they saw that this was the way the market was moving, despite the market being very small at the time.”

 Through it all, longtime automation innovator, ABB, was also deep in R&D, focusing on a variety of aspects of easy-to-use automation, including programming software, controller systems and robotic arm hardware.
-Tim Paton, operations manager of general industry and electronics USA at ABB, says the company has worked diligently to balance the conflicting requirements of providing easy to use and program robots with the ability to offer advanced application capabilities.
+Tim Paton, operations manager of general industry and electronics USA at ABB, says the company has worked diligently to balance the conflicting requirements of providing easy-to-use and easy-to-program robots with the ability to offer advanced application capabilities.

 “As the capability of a robotic system becomes more sophisticated, there are additional operating and programming requirements needed to support these capabilities,” Paton says.
 “ABB developed products like ‘lead-through teaching’ back in the 1990s with the intent to make robot programming easier.
 We also increased the functionality of our teach pendants and have used human machine interfaces that allow operators to run the equipment more easily.

-“While these strategies make operation easier, in some cases, they increase the complexity of integration,” he says.
-“The big difference with the latest trajectory of the ‘easy-to-use/implement’ trend is the focus on the programming and integration tasks and finding ways to make these easier, as well.”
+“While these strategies make operation easier, in some cases, they increase the complexity of integration,” he adds.
+“The big difference with the latest trajectory of the ‘easy-to-use/-implement’ trend is the focus on the programming and integration tasks and finding ways to make these easier, as well.”

 Understandably, there is often a learning curve involved with the launch of new products – even easy-to-use products.
-In the context of industrial automation, there is also the hurdle of pre-conceived perceptions that must be overcome.
-ABB’s Paton explains.
+In the context of industrial automation, there is also the hurdle of preconceived perceptions that must be overcome.